Introduction to n-Track Studio

 n-Track studio will now be registered with the name and credentials you provided.
 Having a registered version of n-Track not only unlocks all the software's features but also gives you other benefits as a registered user.

-To register n-Track running on a computer with no internet connection, open the Help menu and click on the 'Activation' command while holding down the SHIFT key.
+- open the Help menu and click on the 'Activation' command while holding down the SHIFT key.

-Press the 'Activate' button, and wait for the response that will be displayed in the text box on the top of the window.
+- press the 'Activate' button, and wait for the response that will be displayed in the text box on the top of the window.

 Deactivate or Uninstall